shsdev/ESSArch_EPP/README.md

 Click on Storage method 1 (Show)

-Target (path or barcodeprefix) - filearea for longterm AIP storage (/var/data/ESSArch/store/disk1)
+Target (path or barcodeprefix) - filearea for longterm AIP storage (`/var/data/ESSArch/store/disk1`)

 ### Test run

-Test data is available in the directory $EPPROOT/testdata/
+Test data is available in the directory `$EPPROOT/testdata/`.

-Extract the tarfile `test_ip1_path_reception.tar` to the directory configured by parameter "path_reception".
+Extract the tarfile `test_ip1_path_reception.tar` to the directory configured by parameter "path_reception" (e.g. `/var/data/ESSArch/reception`)".

-Extract the second tarfile `test_ip1_path_gate.tar` to the directory configured by parameter "path_gate".
+Extract the second tarfile `test_ip1_path_gate.tar` to the directory configured by parameter "path_gate" (e.g. `/var/data/ESSArch/exchange`).

-After you extracted the `test_ip1 run the following steps:
+After you extracted the `test_ip1` run the following steps:

 #### Step 1.

 CONTROL AREA / CheckIn from Reception

-* Click on media row with test IP
++ Click on media row with test IP
-* Fill in ReqPurpose: test
++ Fill in ReqPurpose: test
-** Click on Submit
+    - Click on Submit
-** Verifiy if Status = success
+    - Verifiy if Status = success

 #### Step 2.